 Child Exploitation and Missing

-Herefordshire Safeguarding Children Board have a Child Exploitation and Missing sub group to co-ordinate and ensure the effectiveness of Herefordshire's CSE Strategy to prevent child sexual exploitation.
-This is in place to ensure an effective response to children and young people at risk of, or being, sexually exploited; including those who go missing from home or care as well as those who are trafficked for the purposes of sexual exploitation, and to oversee the delivery plan.
+Herefordshire Safeguarding Children Board have a Child Exploitation and Missing sub group to co-ordinate and ensure the effectiveness of preventing child sexual exploitation.
+This sub group is currently expanding the remit of their strategy to include all forms of child exploitation.
+This is in place to ensure an effective response to children and young people at risk of, or being, sexually exploited; including those who go missing from home or care as well as those who are trafficked for the purposes of sexual exploitation and criminal exploitation .

-There is also an operational CSE Prevent and Disrupt Group which sits outside the remit of the HSCB, however themes and trends are fed into the Child Sexual Exploitation and Missing sub group to inform their work.
-For more information on the work of this group contact Amy Proctor, Child Sexual Exploitation and Missing Co-ordinator firstname.lastname@example.org
+There is also an operational CSE Prevent and Disrupt Group which sits outside the remit of the HSCB, however themes and trends are fed into the Child Exploitation and Missing sub group to inform their work.

 You can download the multi-agency Child Sexual Exploitation Pre-checklist and guidance for professionals.
 The purpose of the pre-checklist is to enable professionals to assess a child's level of risk of child sexual exploitation (CSE) in a quick and consistent manner.
 The pre-checklist can be applied to all children (male and female) under the age of 18 years.
 This pre-checklist is to be used by anyone who has a concern that a child may be being sexually exploited.

 If a risk is identified, a CSE Risk Management Meeting must be convened to develop a safeguarding and diversion plan.
 This meeting must be requested by the Social Work Practitioner and chaired by the Social Work Team Manager.
 The initial CSE Risk Management Meeting should be held within 5 working days of the completion of the CSE Risk Assessment Tool.